 Hello and welcome to a new year with the Queer Lit Review!
 First off, let's introduce the librarians blogging for QLR this year!
 We would like to extend a warm welcome to our newest librarian, Logan, and a fond farewell to Veronica who has been reviewing queer books with QLR since 2019.

-Jordan - Reader Services Specialist, Central Library (she/they)
+Jordan - Central Library Staff (she/they)

 I am looking forward to the third book in Rebecca Roanhorse’s Between Earth and Sky trilogy to be released in June (fingers crossed!) so that I can finally dive into reading the whole series all at once!